brentgroves/repsys/a_status/weekly/current_status.md

 ## Informational

 - MRP is transitioning from MSC vending machines and are anxious about the tool management system.
+- We manually run scripts to update the data warehouse that Power BI reports use as its data source.
+The automated report system could be used to to run the scripts automatically.

 ## IS Support

 ### K8s Support

+Request: Please update all 3 PowerEdge R620s at our Avilla location with a **[DELL Mt09V Broadcom 57800S Quadport Sfp+ Rack Converged Network Daughter Card](https://www.ebay.com/itm/DELL-Mt09V-Broadcom-57800S-Quadport-Sfp-Rack-Converged-Network-Daughter-Card/303465861553?epid=1622568435&hash=item46a7f991b1:g:wlEAAOSw5eNeMc9-)** to support two 10GB SPF+ modules.
+Then connect to the extreme core switches in a bond configuration to the Fortigate Firewall pair.
+Then configure the bonded pair in trunk mode on VLANs 50 and 220.

 - MicroK8s install internet access testing on r620_202.
 - MicroCloud install on r620_201,r620_203.